About

 Unlike some people

-who "call" themselves
+who call themselves

-"catholic" but play "personal pope" in their
+Catholic, while simultaneously playing "personal pope" in their

-life (a grave sin): by picking and choosing what the
+lives, by picking and choosing what they

-want to believe, this organization consists
+want to believe — a grave sin, this organization consists

 of lay Catholics who understand what "submitting

-to Jesus' Church" means and what being submissive
+to Jesus' Church" means, and what being submissive

 to the Church's Magisterium means.

-This DOES NOT mean
+This does not mean

 that we will never have doubts or always understand

-that among our Catholic brethren we will strive to
+that among our Catholic brethren, we will strive to

-other our confusions, knowing that whatever the Church
+other, knowing that whatever the Church

-teaches on an issue of faith and morals is true and
+teaches on an issue of faith and morals, is true and

 must be believed, because Jesus said so.
-It is through

-our fraternal Eucharistic friendships that we can be
+our fraternal friendships that we can be

 open to asking our friends those "dumb questions",